Chicago Culinary Programs

 Associate in Applied Science in Culinary Arts

 Students earning the associate's degree in culinary arts complete general education classes in addition to cooking classes.
 The 60-credit program prepares aspiring cooks to use computer programs and math to adjust recipes and control costs.
-Students complete three baking and pastry courses that expose them to a range of ingredients so they can create a variety of pastries and baked goods.
+Students complete baking and pastry courses that expose them to a range of ingredients so they can create a variety of pastries and baked goods.
 Students also complete an externship and an internship rotation.

 Other schools within 25 miles of Chicago that have culinary arts programs include Triton College, which is about 11.5 miles away, Moraine Valley Community College, located about 16.5 miles away, and the College of DuPage, which is about 22.5 miles away.
 Students who are further away might consider Harper College, located around 26.5 miles from downtown Chicago, Joliet Junior College, about 34.5 miles away, Elgin Community College, nearly 37 miles away, College of Lake County, located about 38 miles away and McHenry County College, which is about 44 miles away.